- RCIS Winter 2016 Science Talks start Sunday!

 - Henry G. Friesen International Prize in Health Research Public Forum

 The Royal Canadian Institute for Science, the Friends of the Canadian Institutes for Health Research and the Banting Research Foundation present the 2015 Friesen Prize winner Sir Paul Nurse in a public forum about discovery science and the creative process.
 December 7, University of Ottawa.
-Registration is free and available through the FCIHR website.

 - Embrace the geek in you, make a difference, and tell people about it.